 Key Facts at a Glance

-- BIM is a method for holistic planning, construction, and management of buildings.
+- Building Information Modeling is a method for holistic planning, construction, and management of buildings.

-- BIM systems are primarily used in the construction industry.
+- These systems are primarily used in the construction industry.

 - Combined, PIM and BIM systems enable comprehensive data management for construction projects.